Technical SEO: Common Technical SEO Issues

 Even if you wish to put up something as an image, explain it in a textual format below.
 You’ll be able to boost your ranking once you resolve this issue.

-- Various Versions of a Single Live Page
+8. Versions of a Single Live Page

 Firstly, having multiple versions of the same page increases content duplicacy on your Website.
-Yet, if your homepage is the one, it causes even more damage.
+Yet, if your homepage is the one, it causes even more damage. its also Common Technical SEO Issues

 You cannot even imagine how many different versions of live pages exist in the form of .php, .html, back and forward slash, or otherwise.